-Total expenditures and other uses reported in governmental funds (Schedule 5)
+Total expenditures and other uses reported in governmental funds (Schedule 5) \$ 103,926,030

 When the purchase or construction of capital assets is financed through governmental funds, the resources expended for those assets are reported as expenditures in the years they are incurred.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital expenditures of \$5,561,082 were more than depreciation of \$4,948,889, in the current year.
+This is the amount by which capital expenditures of \$8,098,842 were more than depreciation of \$5,298,468, in the current year.

 In the Statement of Activities, certain operating expenses (compensated absences and special termination benefits) are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially the amount actually paid).
-This is the amount by which compensated absences earned exceeded the amount of financial resources used during the year.
+The amount by which compensated absences paid exceeded the amount earned during the year was \$100,225.
+Judgments and claims incurred exceeded the claims paid in the amount of \$324,511, during the year.